Kotlin/kotlinx-kover/README.md

 }
 ```

-### To create report, combining coverage info from different projects, needs to add dependency to project, in which the report task will be run
+### To create report combining coverage info from different projects
+You have to add dependency on the project, in which the report task will be run
 ```groovy
 dependencies {
   kover(project(":another:project"))